 - Serve & Store.
 Enjoy immediately, or transfer to an airtight container and store at room temperature up to 1 month.
 (To preserve the glossy sheen, avoid freezing or chilling the chocolate almond clusters.
-If that doesn’t bother you, feel free to store in the freezer up to 2 months.)
+If that doesn’t bother you, feel free to store in the refrigerator or freezer up to 2 months.)

 This method of melting chocolate is known as “seeding.”
 It’s one of the methods to temper chocolate.
 Tempered chocolate has a glossy sheen when set (rather than a powdery or bloomed appearance) and snaps well when broken (rather than crumbling or bending).
 For more details about tempering chocolate, including temperature directions and other methods, check out this helpful post!